eclipse-volttron/eclipse-volttron.github.io/README.md

 ##issues to fix:
 - fix header image rendering for all pages
 - make seperate pages for all of the office hours
+- fix all thumbnails for the for developers tab
 - fix several pdf links for some market pages and other pages
     - BUILDINGS PDF ON MARKET PAGE
     - tech to market on market solutions page